ahotchkin/react-fitness-backend/dev-log.md

     - *Had to reconfigure routes and organization*

 Thursday, 9/10
-- [ ] Organize components into folders, add Containers
+- [x] Organize components into folders, add Containers

-- [ ] Split routes into modules
+Friday, 9/11
+Diary
+- [x] Add functionality for user to create diary every day

+Meal
+- [ ] Automatically add Meals for when a Diary is created - Breakfast, Lunch, Dinner, Snacks

 <h5>Remaining To Dos</h5>